kushalsamant/coherence/termsofservice.md

 ---

-## 27. Acceptance
+## 28. Acceptance

-By accessing or using our Services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service, our Privacy Policy (https://kvshvl.in/privacypolicy.html), and our Cancellation & Refund Policy (https://kvshvl.in/cancellationandrefundpolicy.html).
+By accessing or using our Services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.

 **Effective Date:** November 5, 2025